cloudberrydb/cloudberrydb/README.md

 ## How to test

-To run all GP-ORCA tests, simply use the `ctest` command from the build directory after `make` finishes.
+To run all GPORCA tests, simply use the `ctest` command from the build directory after `make` finishes.

 ```